jeffmeoi/guava-tests/REPORT.md

   static final class Crc32cHasher extends AbstractStreamingHasher {

-      /*
-       * The striding algorithm works roughly as follows: it is universally the case that
-       * CRC(x ^ y) == CRC(x) ^ CRC(y).
-The approach we take is to break the message as follows,
-       * with each letter representing a 4-byte word: ABCDABCDABCDABCD... and to calculate
-       * CRC(A000A000A000...), CRC(0B000B000B...), CRC(00C000C000C...), CRC(000D000D000D...)
-       * and then to XOR them together.
-The STRIDE_TABLE enables us to hash an int followed by 12
-       * zero bytes (3 ints), while the BYTE_TABLE is for advancing one byte at a time.
-       * This algorithm is due to the paper "Everything we know about CRC but [are] afraid to forget"
-       * by Kadatch and Jenkins, 2010.
-       */

       Crc32cHasher() {
         super(16);
       }

       private boolean finished = false;

-      /*
-       * This trick allows us to avoid having separate states for "first four ints" and "all other
-       * four int chunks."
-The state we want after the first four bytes is *
-       * crc0 = ~int0
-       * crc1 = int1
-       * crc2 = int2
-       * crc3 = int3
-       *
-       * ...so we set crc0 so that computeForWord(crc0) = -1 and xoring it with the first int
-       * gives us the desired result.  computeForWord(0) == 0, so all the others do the right thing.
-       */
       private int crc0 = INVERSE_COMPUTE_FOR_WORD_OF_ALL_1S;
       private int crc1 = 0;
       private int crc2 = 0;